alexan1/alexan1.github.io/_posts/2019-6-16-domain name.md

 GitHub allows your use your own domain name for GitHub page and it's very easy to do.

-You can get more information in article [Using custom domain for GitHub pages](https://medium.com/@hossainkhan/using-custom-domain-for-github-pages-86b303d3918a)
+You can get more information in article [Using custom domain for GitHub pages](https://medium.com/@hossainkhan/using-custom-domain-for-github-pages-86b303d3918a).

+And GitHub also give your TLS certificat, so your domain will be https.